[Major revision–posted 7/15/22 (replaces 5/20/21 edition]

 b.
 PHI data must not be stored on a local workstation or on the TTU network.
 TTU has an agreement in place with Texas Tech University Health Sciences Center to store PHI used for authorized TTU research projects in their HIPAA-compliant data center, or at other HIPAA-compliant locations approved by the TTU CIO.
 Contact the TTU Office of the CIO for more information.

-15. Any faculty, staff, or student conduct on personal social media that violates local, state, or federal law or university policy may result in disciplinary action.
+14. Any faculty, staff, or student conduct on personal social media that violates local, state, or federal law or university policy may result in disciplinary action.
 Human Resources will assist the relevant administrators with addressing issues involving employees.
-Student Affairs will review and address issues involving students.††
+Student Life will review and address issues involving students.††

-17. The TTU CIO appoints the Information Security Officer (ISO) for the university, as referenced in the Texas Administrative Code.
-The current ISO for TTU and the TTU System is the Assistant Vice President for IT overseeing the IT security operations for the university, unless otherwise designated by the TTU CIO.
+16. The TTU CIO appoints the Information Security Officer for the university, as referenced in the Texas Administrative Code.
+The current Chief Information Security Officer (CISO) for TTU and the TTU System is the Associate Vice President for IT overseeing the IT security operations for the university, unless otherwise designated by the TTU CIO.

-18. The TTU CIO appoints the IT accessibility coordinator for the university, as referenced in the Texas Administrative Code.
-The current IT accessibility coordinator for the university is the Managing Director of TTU Technology Support, unless otherwise designated by the TTU CIO.
+17. The TTU CIO appoints the IT Accessibility Coordinator for the university, as referenced in the Texas Administrative Code.
+The current IT Accessibility Coordinator for the university is the Senior Director – IT Policy & Planning, unless otherwise designated by the TTU CIO.

 Texas Tech University reserves the right to interpret, change, modify, amend, or rescind this policy, in whole or in part, at any time without the consent of employees or students.